spacetimeengineer/mupy/README.md

 ### Goals

-- Handle parameterization
+- Handle parameterization better and cleaner.

-- Required a predictable naming convention

-- Required a schema in order to implement

 ### Lessons
+- Abandond local modularity clause in favor of Why did with the creation of family codes did things need to be modular genrally.
+Hell, even 3D printed guitar picks should be given thier own systems codes since the system was built to handle it.

 ## Project μ